-Figure 7 presents the total wall clock time elapsed to perform the simulation (on a log scale) with different oversubscription factors.
-We observe an initial decrease of simulation time with increasing oversubscription and an eventual increase again in most of the scenarios.
-We have shown in Figures 5 and 6 that an increase of oversubscription will lower the number of MPI messages and the amount of MPI data that is communicated.
+Figure 5.2: MPI Data Exchanged for Different Oversubscription Scenarios observe an initial decrease of simulation time with increasing oversubscription and an eventual increase again in most of the scenarios.
+We have shown in Figures 5.2 and 5.3 that an increase of oversubscription will lower the number of MPI messages and the amount of MPI data that is communicated.
 However, more simulated MPI processes reside on the same physical MPI process with higher oversubscription, resulting in additional overheads for context switching between them.
 Each individual simulated MPI message that is received by a simulated MPI process requires the simulator to switch to the context of the receiving simulated MPI process.
-While the context switch itself consists of a jump in the userspace stack and a copy-out/in of the data segments, it is not necessarily by itself a huge performance issue.
+While the context switch itself consists of a jump in the user-space stack and a copy-out/in of the data segments, it is not necessarily by itself a huge performance issue.
 The context switch, however, may trigger cache pollution.
 In addition, the network model is applied for each simulated MPI message whether it is sent to a locally residing simulated MPI process or to a remote one, incurring a small computational overhead.
 Programs with high message volumes, such as LU with over 100 million messages, create a noticeable overhead by forcing context switches and network model computations.
-Figure 7 further shows an outlier.
+Figure 5.4 further shows an outlier.
 The simulation of MG at 1024 MPI ranks takes longer than the application independent of oversubscription, while it is shorter for 256 and 512 MPI ranks.
 It appears that its 7-point stencil communication pattern is causing performance degradation in xSim's MPI message processing that is compounded at larger scales.

-Fig. 5.
-MPI Data Exchanged for Different Over-Subscription Scenarios
+Figure 5.3: MPI Messages Exchanged for Different Oversubscription Scenarios

-Figure 8 presents the comparison of the simulated benchmark skeleton execution time with the corresponding application execution time.
-The mean percentage error across the simulated benchmark skeletons is 22.41%.
+Figure 5.4: Simulation Time for Different Oversubscription Scenarios where $T{app}$ and $T{sim}$ represent the execution time of application and the corresponding simulated benchmark skeleton, respectively.
 Both times are decreasing with an increase in the number of MPI ranks.
 Hence, even though the simulated benchmark skeleton's time is not highly accurate, it follows the same scaling pattern as the original application.
-This demonstrates that the presented approach permits assessing the performance characteristics of applications using generated benchmark skeletons in a simulated HPC system of this size.
+This demonstrates that the presented approach permits assessing the performance characteristics of applications using generated benchmark skeletons in a simulated HPC system.